Thayagam: Reception

+Thayagam was originally slated to be released on Diwali 1995.
 Kalki called dialogues, cinematography and grandeur as positives but felt Arun Pandian, Ranjitha and Napoleon were wasted and concluded saying what can one say and praise the director who has given a comedy film with an action coating with a serious subject like Kashmir.
 D. S. Ramanujam of The Hindu wrote, "Thaayagam, a costly movie made in the snowy regions, will offer visual thrill and action, despite the obvious flaws in narration and screenplay".
 He added, "Netaji's dialogue driving home this bitter truth.
 But his screenplay has lot of loopholes, which the director A. R. Ramesh has not corrected".
 The film won the Tamil Nadu State Film Special Award for Best Actor (Vijayakanth) and Best Lyricist (Piraisoodan).